zeek/zeek-docs/scripts/base/frameworks/files/main.zeek.rst

    For example, with HTTP it would return a URL.

-   :f: The file to be described.
+   :param f: The file to be described.

    :returns: a text description regarding metadata of the file.